NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 # Solar Threshold Study #

+>  Julia Purdy, Natural Resources Canada.
+Contact: julia.purdy@canada.ca
->  Date, Author?
+>
+>  April 25, 2019

 ## Synopsys ##

-These models are used to study...
+These models are used to study the impact of overheating in Part 9 buildings.

 ## Background ##